The College of New Jersey Logo

 Click here for a sample PSY 399/487 application form, which includes sample assessment, evaluation, and grading information for someone doing an Independent Internship.

-Learn more about the School of HSS’s Unpaid Social Justice Internship Scholarship.
+Learn more about the School of HSS’s Unpaid Social Justice Internship Scholarship*.
 This scholarship is for HSS students with financial need who undertake an unpaid mentored internship for academic credit, specifically at a site focused on public service and social justice.
-Follow the link here to learn about requirements and deadlines.
+To be considered for this scholarship, you must apply through this application form.
+For future updates, please view this page or contact hss@tcnj.edu

 Additional Questions?
-Please contact Dr. Kirnan (jkirnan@tcnj.edu), the Psychology Department Internship Committee Chair.
+Please contact Dr. Tamra Bireta (tbireta@tcnj.edu), the Psychology Department Internship Committee Chair.

 Top